-At that time, many renowned skiers, including Pierre Jalbert, Ginette Séguin, Monique Langlais and Claire Monahan-Labossière, enjoyed the slopes at Le Relais ski centre.
+At that time, many renowned skiers, including Pierre Jalbert, Ginette Séguin, Monique Langlais and Claire Monahan-Labossière, enjoyed the slopes at Le Relais ski center.

-The structuring went into high gear in 1978 when Jean-Claude Tremblay and Suzanne Proteau-Blais purchased Le Relais ski centre.
+The structuring went into high gear in 1978 when Jean-Claude Tremblay and Suzanne Proteau-Blais purchased Le Relais ski center.

 Jean-Claude Tremblay was a brilliant administrator and was one of the founders of the skiing industry in Quebec.
 As a cofounder of the Quebec Ski Area Association, he was a valued advisor to the Tourist Bureau and for the Communauté urbaine de Québec’s conferences.
 The skiing industry experienced a real boom under his leadership.